3meters/proxibase/readme.md

         }
       ]

 Under each linkedDoc is a link property containing the link itself.
 The sort, skip, limit, and filter properties apply to the link, not the linked document, to support paging.
 Calling links rather than liked with the same parameters returns an array of links themselves rather than the linked documents.
 See tests basic/14* and basic/18* for examples.

+Links are returned as an array under the links property

+linkCount are returned as a object map by direction and type, both of which are required

+    linkCount: {
+      to: {
+        messages: {
+          type: {
+            create: 5,
+          },
+          type: {
+            watch: 4,
+          },
+        },
+      },
+    }

 ## Users and Admins
 Each user account has a role.
 The only valid roles are 'user', the default, and 'admin'.
 When the server starts it checks for a user with _id 00000.000000.00000.000.00000.
 If it does not exist the server creates the user with